pidgainii/AI/README.md

   - Dijkstra

-in this code line, you can modify the algorithm that is being used by the snake:
+In this code line, you can modify the algorithm that is being used by the snake:

 ```
 ALGORITHM = "Dijkstra"  # This can be set to "BFS", "DFS", "Dijkstra", or "A*"